TheGloriousGenesis/CS_Learning/Docker/README.md

 - (For javascript only) Nginx is a lightweight server (good for production)

 ### Demo specific configuration

-- Travis CI:
+#### Travis CI
   - one of many continuous integration services.
 Free and open source to use
+  - Tip: With continuous integration, they must be given instructions on how to c
 #### AWS
 - AWS Elastic beanstalk
   - Server with load balancer for serving web applications